smartface/sf-extension-zoomable-imageview/README.md

 ZoomableImageView Extension can be installed via npm easily from our public npm repository.
 The installation is pretty easy via Smartface Cloud IDE.

 - Open terminals
-- `(cd ~/workspace/scripts && npm i -S sf-extension-zoomableimageview)`
+- `(cd ~/workspace/scripts && npm i -S sf-extension-zoomable-imageview)`
-- Finally require the extension as: `require("sf-extension-zoomableimageview")`
+- Finally require the extension as: `require("sf-extension-zoomable-imageview")`

 ## How to use
 1) Create ZoomableImageView object and add to your page layout as child view.